luiarthur/statorial/docs/_varinf/python/LinReg.md

 ## Intro

 In this post, I'll demonstrate how to fit a linear model using ADVI in this tutorial.
-Note that the source code for the `advi.ModelParam` class and this jupyter notebook is included at the bottom of this site.
+Note that the link to the repository containing the `advi.ModelParam` class and this jupyter notebook is included above.

 ADVI is a way of implementing variational inference without having to manually compute derivaties, in the presence of automatic differentiation libraries.
 It is typically faster, and easier to implement